drewcsillag/ph21d/src/README.md

 This was originally started as a way to learn webpack and modern web technologies more intimately.
 I use TypeScript at work, but the environment already had a number of things already dealt with, so I didn't have to know how all the stuff under the hood worked.
 Additionally, I usually only work ond backends, so this was a way to learn React/Redux/browser side JS/TS.

+# TODOs (outside of those things marked //TODO)

+- use decimal.js to get necessary precision

 # KNOWN BUGS (distinct from unimplemented)

 - IRR is still very wonky, and limited to -1000% to 1000%